ETHNOMEDICINAL PLANT RESOURCES OF SOUTH

 Lecythidaceae |

-above 6m with large leaves.
-Flower are showy and of variable colours but
+A tree or shrub seldom grows above 6m with large leaves.
+Flower are showy and of variable colours but usually cream. |

 T / W |

-Vogel’s Napoleona / Nnekeloche, abakalabaka |
+Vogels Napoleona / Nnekeloche, abakalabaka |

-is used to dissolve clotted blood in freshly delivered women; but used as a
+An infusion of the leaves is used to dissolve clotted blood in freshly delivered women; but used as a vermifuge for children.
+Stem is used to cure gonorrhea while the roots are used to fevers. |

 25. |